jillpouchain/bash-scripts/README.md

 # 1. Install GIT
 sudo apt install git-all

-# 2. I have based the repo to be installed in `~/dev/` so all of my scripts will point to that folder.
-If you don't already have one, I invite you to create a `dev` folder and go to it
+# 2. I made a habit of having a `dev` folder and install all repos in it so all of my scripts will point to that folder
 mkdir ~/dev && cd ~/dev

 # 3. Clone this repo